VidytBhudolia/astar_maze_solver/synopsis.md

 5. **No Path Found**:
    - If the open list is exhausted and the endpoint is not reached, the algorithm returns the maze with no solution path.

-This enhanced A* algorithm combines the strengths of traditional pathfinding with machine learning techniques to improve efficiency and accuracy.
+## HEURISTIC COMPARISON
+The project features a comprehensive heuristic comparison functionality that:

+1. Solves the same maze using different heuristic functions
+2. Measures and compares execution time for each heuristic
+3. Identifies the fastest heuristic for pathfinding
+4. Visualizes the performance comparison using matplotlib
+5. Saves the visualization as an image file for future reference

+This comparison helps identify which heuristic performs best under different maze configurations and sizes.

 ## EXPECTED OUTPUT OF THE PROJECT
-The expected output of this project is a maze-solving algorithm that efficiently finds the shortest path in a given maze.
-The solution path is marked on the maze grid using a distinct value (e.g., `2`).
+The expected output of this project is:

+1. A maze-solving algorithm that efficiently finds the shortest path in a given maze
+2. Visual representation of the solution path marked on the maze grid
+3. Performance metrics of different heuristic functions
+4. Bar chart visualization comparing execution times of different heuristics
+5. Identification of the most efficient heuristic for the given maze

 The enhanced heuristic ensures faster and more accurate pathfinding.
 The project can be used in applications requiring efficient navigation, such as robotics, game development, and AI simulations.